ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Results

-For short-horizon tasks, as illustrated in Table~\ref{table_com}, ExploRLLM shows stable performance, unlike versions without the exploration policy, which sometimes fail to converge and display significant variance in success rates and low-level errors.
-Our method exceeds LLM-generated policies in success rate, minimizes robot behavior errors, and reduces the gap between NO and AO scenarios, highlighting our exploration policy's effectiveness in correcting FMs' inaccuracies.
-In contrast, the CLIPort-based method struggles with novel scenarios or complex geometric relationships between objects.
-For long-horizon tasks, RL agents without LLM-based exploitation failed to converge.
-As depicted in Table~\ref{table_com}, ExploRLLM outperforms Socratic Models, Inner Monologue, and the policy generated by LLMs, showcasing superior performance for long-horizon tasks.
+For short-horizon tasks, as shown in Table~\ref{table_com}, ExploRLLM maintains stable performance.
+In contrast, versions without the exploration policy have not all converged and exhibit high variance in success rates and low-level errors.
+Our method surpasses other methods for LLM-generated policies in success rates, reduces robot behavior errors, and minimizes the performance gap between NO and AO scenarios, emphasizing the exploration policy's role in correcting FMs' inaccuracies.
+In contrast, CLIPort-based methods struggle with novel scenarios or complex geometric object relationships.
+For long-horizon tasks, RL agents without LLM-based exploration fail to converge within the duration of the experiment.
+As shown in Table~\ref{table_com}, ExploRLLM outperforms Socratic Models, Inner Monologue, and LLM-generated policies, achieving superior results in long-horizon tasks.
+Although our short-horizon agent is trained specifically for a pre-defined pick-and-place task, our approach can transfer to unseen long-horizon tasks in similar environments.
+This is made possible by integrating a zero-shot planner framework, such as Socratic Models~\cite{zeng2022socratic}.
+This framework effectively breaks down user-provided input into individual action steps, each serving as a distinct language command for our single-step RL agent, as illustrated in Figure \ref{fig7}.
+Following the execution of each command, the task space is reset, allowing for the subsequent command to be executed.
+Apart from unseen colors, unseen letters are also included to evaluate the generalization capabilities of unseen scenarios.
+Table~\ref{sm table} demonstrates that the short-horizon ExploRLLM adapts to these settings, surpassing earlier Socratic Models versions.
+Using VLMs to provide bounding boxes and positions, our approach reformulates the observation space, enabling RL to focus on learning the physical attributes of objects, which is crucial for precise pick-and-place tasks.
+This strategy minimizes distractions from variations in colors and shapes.